bxparks/AceRoutine/README.md

 [![AUnit Tests](https://github.com/bxparks/AceRoutine/actions/workflows/aunit_tests.yml/badge.svg)](https://github.com/bxparks/AceRoutine/actions/workflows/aunit_tests.yml)

-**Breaking Changes in v1.3**: Breaking changes were made in v1.3 to reduce the flash memory consumption of `Coroutine` instances by 800-1000 bytes.
-See the [CHANGELOG.md](CHANGELOG.md) for a complete list.
+**NEW: Profiling in v1.5**: Version 1.5 adds the ability to profile the execution time of `Coroutine::runCoroutine()` and render the histogram as a table or a JSON object.
+See [Coroutine Profiling](USER_GUIDE.md#CoroutineProfiling) for details.

 A low-memory, fast-switching, cooperative multitasking library using stackless coroutines on Arduino platforms.